 Why People Quit Church

-(1) Many of them “quit church” because they “simply got too busy.”
+Too Busy: Many of them quit church because they simply got too busy.
 Too busy to honor their Creator; too busy to serve him who died for them; too busy to go to heaven.

-(3) A considerable number complained that they had become disenchanted with church leaders or members.
+Church Leaders: A considerable number complained that they had become disenchanted with church leaders or members.
 This is what one might call the PTB syndrome (“passing the buck”).
-Some do not like the elders’ decisions, others find the preaching boring, and there is the complaint that the deacons don’t minister to their needs.
+Some do not like the elders’ decisions.
+Others find the preaching boring.
+Then there is the complaint that the deacons don’t minister to their needs.

 There also is the common gripe that they are not being included in the church’s activities.
 Of course, they never volunteer for service and usually complain when asked to do something.

-(4) Not a few charge that church members are judgmental and hypocritical, etc. Never mind that these are judging those whom they contend are judgmental.
+Hypocrisy in the Church: Not a few accuse church members as being judgmental and hypocritical.
+Never mind that these folks are judging those whom they contend are judgmental.
 And they never boycott any place on the basis of hypocrisy except the church!

 Of course, there are cases where people genuinely lose faith.
 Perhaps they were never grounded or they were disappointed when their expectations of God were more idealistic than informed.

 I am familiar with a man who matriculated through two Christian schools and then preached the gospel for a number of years on a foreign mission field.
-Eventually he “soured,” and now he works vociferously to oppose Christianity in every conceivable way he can, denying even that Jesus Christ ever lived.
-It most likely is the reality that he failed personally and now seeks to rationalize his apostasy by directing his wrath toward the Son of God.
+Eventually, he soured and he now works tirelessly to oppose Christianity in every conceivable way.
+He even denies that Jesus Christ ever lived.
+It most likely is the reality that he failed personally, and now he seeks to rationalize his apostasy by directing his wrath toward the Son of God.

 Such loss of faith is never justified.
 Let the patriarch Job be your teacher!
-One should join the man who exclaimed, “[H]elp my unbelief” (Mark 9:24), and seek assistance.
+One should join the man who exclaimed, “[H]elp my unbelief” (Mk.
+9:24), and seek assistance.

-(6) Some fall away because of changing circumstances in their lives.
+Major Life Changes: Some fall away because of changing circumstances in their lives.
 A divorce, for example, can devastate a person.
-He or she may feel an unjustified guilt because the marriage did not hold together.
+He or she may feel unjustified guilt because the marriage did not hold together.
 One may be immersed in shame because other families in the church seem stable.

-(7) Others may experience a job move that sends them into an isolated area where there are no Christians.
-If one does not have the stability to survive in a community where there is no church, or if they cannot summon the courage to faithfully serve God alone, attempting to teach others, he or she would be far better off finding a new job that would facilitate Christian faithfulness.
-No job is worth the loss of one’s soul (Matthew 16:26).
+Change in Job or Location: Others may experience a job move that sends them into an isolated area where there are no Christians.
+If one does not have the stability to survive in a community where there is no church or if they cannot summon the courage to faithfully serve God alone while attempting to teach others, he or she would be far better off finding a new job that would facilitate Christian faithfulness.
+No job is worth the loss of one’s soul (Mt.
+16:26).